What you’ll get

 Meals: B, L, D

-- Day 7: Halong Bay - Hanoi - Fly to Da Nang - Hoi An
+- Day 3: Halong Bay – Hanoi City Tour

-Awake early and participate in Tai Chi on the top deck or simply relax and enjoy the sunrise over the bay’s towering islands.
+Awake early and participate in Tai Chi on the top deck or simply relax and watch the sunrise over the bay’s towering islands.
 Enjoy a morning cup of coffee or tea, before setting out to explore the nearby islands by rowboat.
-Return to the junk for brunch then take advantage of the sundeck and admire the amazing rock formations of Bai Tu Long Bay as we navigate back to Halong City, where driver will meet you at the dock and take you to Noi Bai airport to catch your short flight to Da Nang.
-Meet your tour guide and drive to your hotel in Hoian.
+Return to the junk for brunch, then take advantage of the sundeck to admire the amazing rock formations of Bai Tu Long Bay as you navigate back to Halong City.
+Your driver will meet you at the dock and take you back to Hanoi.
+Enjoy a 3-hour Hanoi City Landmark tour.

 Meals: B, L, D